-When I visited the Quaker Meeting House in January to view the possibilities of the site, I noticed some of the imposing Victorian wall that encloses this little pocket of land and time had collapsed.
-The wall was put up around 1880, following the Enclosures Act of Epping Forest, which stopped the willy-nilly land-grab that had been going on and returned the ownership to the authorities.
+When I visited the Leytonstone / Wanstead Quaker Meeting House in January to view the possibilities of the site, I noticed some of the imposing Victorian wall that encloses this little pocket of land+time had collapsed.
+The wall was put up around 1880, following the Enclosures Act of Epping Forest, which put a stop to the escalating land-grab and returned ownership to the Powers That Be.

 Well, September, October & November skipped by in a haze of day job work, procastination and increasing greyness.
 Nice ideas from everyone came and went – the seasonal deadlines were quite tough – but Pippa Davismoon stepped up to the mark in December with a beautiful walk / meditation / celebration that I wish we would do every year. … Winter Solstice